DGE Joe Otin Speech at the Rotary Club of Nairobi Gigiri Installation Ceremony

 The late Sam Owori was a good friend and a mentor to me.
 When I first met Sam he was so high up in the Rotary food chain that I’d often get asphyxiated when interacting with him at his level.
-His meteoric rise eventually saw him elected to serve as the Rotary International President Nominee — the second African to ever ascend to that role.
+His meteoric rise eventually saw him elected to serve as the Rotary International President Elect — the second African to ever ascend to that role.
 Unfortunately before reaching the pinnacle of the organization, he was called prematurely to the heavenly abode.

 Sam was greatly admired and dearly loved and his mastery of Rotary and ability to drive positive change was unmatched.
 He often liked to say that ‘if it’s not happening in the clubs, it’s not happening at all’, meaning that the Rotary International gained its influence from the actions of the individual clubs spread across 200 countries.